adehikmatfr/go-pprof/README.md

 ```shell
 ./go-pprof serve-http
 ```
+By default, the pprof server will run on port 3333.
+You can specify a different port using the `-port` flag:

 ### Basic Command
 using cmd -> go tool pprof http://localhost:3333/debug/pprof/profile
 - top 10 = show 10 proccess dec